Jack-Chuang/UW-CSE-571-Probabilistic-Robotics/README.md

 ## [TASK 4] Create a physical map-2 using duckietown supplies

-### 1. Create a map in your environment that looks and measures like below.
+### 1. Create a map in your environment using the instructions provided [here](https://bit.ly/cse571-physical-map).
 Note that consistent height of the tag center to the base of the stand will avoid noise in the estimation.

+### 2. Change the static publisher and map file to see the map in RViz with landmarks.

 [TODO] Junha to give the map and Karthik to run and test and document here.